one-data-cookie/one-data-cookie.github.io/_notes/Ideas/Think about the past and the future of data analysis.md

 	* *Simple to Communicate*: statistical technique, medium, peer review
 * What makes a good data analysis?
 What makes a good data analyst?
 * It's basically figured out for data visualisation though.
 And that thanks to science and testing what works and what doesn't.

----

-    Created: 10 Jan 2021
-    Updated: 10 Jan 2021
-	Sources: The Past and Future of Data Analysis, Roger Peng, PhD; Professor of Biostatistics, https://youtu.be/qFtJaq4TlqE